 - Retired: Not withdrawing savings yet

 - Retired: Currently taking money out of the accounts

 These questions specify the purpose, time horizon, and current life situation for when you will need the funds and how that relates to achieving your goals.
 These questions are really used as discussion points to delve further into your mindset to…

 Determine your investment comfort level

-Once we have your goals and desired timelines, it’s time to understand your risk comfort level.
+Once we have your goals and desired timelines, we must understand your risk comfort level.
 There are many different ways to attempt to capture this measurement.
 There is no agreed-upon scientific method.
-The questions are more of an art form that has you consider, or recall, times of investment discomfort.
+The questions are more of an art form that has you consider or recall times of investment discomfort.
 Here is a sampling of some of the questions used at Great Oak.

 1. From September 2008 through November 2008 and February 2020 through March 2020, stocks lost more than 31% of their value.
-If you owned an investment that lost 31% of its value in that short of time, you would…
+If you owned an investment that lost 31% of its value quickly, you would…

 2. I prefer an investment with minimal ups or downs in value, and I am willing to accept the lower returns these investments may make.

-3. When the stock market drops, I prefer to sell some of my riskier investments and put the money in safer investments.
+3. When the stock market drops, I prefer to sell some riskier investments and invest the money in safer investments.